galfas/shopping-list/README.md

 You need to set environment variables for the mongo host (SHOPPINGLIST_MONGO_1_PORT_27017_TCP_ADDR) and port (MONGO_PORT_27017_TCP_PORT).

+###IDE
+Run the main class(Application.java) from any IDE.

+Don't forget to run with dev profile if you want to use a local mongo or set the environment variables described in the previous step

 ### Trying the API

 To Create a new Shopping list